 Let us take the innovation argument first.

 - The Lack of Innovation Argument: Would the level of innovation in a category of enterprise software be a reason to stop coverage of a category?
-It would simply mean less work for Gartner.
+It would merely mean less work for Gartner.
 That is less work to cover the new “innovations” that are added to the software.
 It seems unlikely that this is the real reason.
 Secondly, even if it were true, is this a good reason to stop covering a software category?
-Is the question of the value of the software how much the SAM software vendors are adding to the software every year (i.e. the degree of “innovation”) or is the question instead of how much the customer can save money and optimize their licenses?
+Is the question of the value of the software how much the SAM software vendors are adding to the software every year (i.e., the degree of “innovation”), or is the question instead of how much the customer can save money and optimize their licenses?
 That is, is innovation the reasons software should be purchased, and software categories covered, or the value add of the software?
 Gartner seems to imply that it is the former.

-- Is Innovation Gartner’s Primary Focus in the First Place?: Gartner’s statement implies a slavish obsession with innovation.
+- Is Innovation Gartner’s Primary Focus in First Place?: Gartner’s statement implies a slavish obsession with innovation.
 It is possible that Gartner is overly focused on innovation even at the expense of the value-add of the applications they review.
 So is that true?
 Does Gartner’s obsession with innovation display itself in Gartner’s Magic Quadrant rankings?
 Of all the applications reviewed by Brightwork, four have received a perfect score in innovation.
 This is covered at the MUFI Ratings and Risk link on this site.
 These vendors are Arena Solution, Planet Together, FinancialForce, and Intacct.
 However, these are not the vendors that Gartner tends to emphasize.
 Why not?
-Well, several if not all of those vendors don’t pay Gartner very much money.
+Well, several, if not all, of those vendors don’t pay Gartner very much money.
 And several of them don’t pay them at all.
 Gartner consistently shows a desire to maximize profits.
-Maximizing profits is not accomplished by providing the top ratings for software vendors that aren’t willing to pony up.
+Maximizing profits is not accomplished by providing the top ratings for software vendors that aren’t willing to pay.

 How Consistent is This Explanation?